 There is a lot that you will need to know as a Governor.
 You won't know everything straight away and you will grow in knowledge and confidence over time.
 We'd encourage you to take as much advantage as possible of the training opportunities available to you, including those within the Diocese and those provided by third parties.
-A number of Local Authorities put on full training programmes for new Governors: Governors are strongly urged to take advantage of these in the academy context, there will frequently be a Truct these.
+A number of Local Authorities put on full training programmes for new Governors: Governors are strongly urged to take advantage of these la the academy context there will frequently be a Truet these.
 In the academy context, there will frequently be a Trust specific training programme.

 The Diocese provides a number of training opportunities linked to the distinctiveness and effectiveness of your school as a Church school.
-The remaining training and events for the current academic year can be found here.
-We would expect all Foundation Governors to complete the YDBE's introductory/refresher training on Effective Governance in a CE school as a minimum: this can be done as part of a live online training session or a self-led online module at a time to suit you.
+The remaining training and events for the current academic year can be found on the YDBE's training and events pages here.
+We would expect all Foundation Governors to complete the YDBE's introductory/refresher training on Effective Governance in a CE school as a minimum: this can be done either by attending the YDBE's annual zoom session as part of our annual training programme or by undertaking the YDBE's self-led online training.